 - Sausage, onion and mushroom

-Baked eggs, also called shirred eggs, are eggs that have been baked in a flat-bottomed dish and originate from France.
+Baked eggs, called shirred eggs, are eggs baked in a flat-bottomed dish and originate from France.
 This is a simple, reliable dish that can be cooked in individual ramekins or a double broiler.

 Baked eggs are usually cooked in a ramekin, muffin tin, or casserole dish.
 They are often served in the dish they were baked in.

 How to make them